Volumetric Benchmarking of Error Mitigation with Qermit: Results

-The second set of benchmarks employ device emulation that includes many properties of the corresponding real backend used in \cref{sec:results real}.\footnote{To achieve device emulation use the pytket \textsf{IBMQEmulatorBackend} as described at \url{https://cqcl.github.io/pytket-extensions/api/qiskit/api.html}.
+\paragraph{More refined device modelling reduces performance} The second set of benchmarks employ device emulation that includes many properties of the corresponding real backend used in \cref{sec:results real}.\footnote{To achieve device emulation use the pytket \textsf{IBMQEmulatorBackend} as described at \url{https://cqcl.github.io/pytket-extensions/api/qiskit/api.html}.
 For more details see \hyperlink{code}{Code Availability}.} These properties include connectivity of the architecture, available gate set, and an expansion of the noise model to include thermal relaxation and readout errors, in addition to a local depolarising model with parameters corresponding to calibration results.
-Exact values of these propertied can be found in \cref{sec:emulator}.
-The parameters used for ZNE and CDR are identical in this case to those used when performing depolarising noise simulation, with the exception that the total shot budget is reduced to $1.6\times 10^{5}$ for the mitigated experiment, and $0.32 \time 10^5$ for the unmitigated experiments.
+Exact values of these properties can be found in \cref{sec:emulator}.
+The parameters used for ZNE and CDR are identical in this case to those used when performing depolarising noise simulation, with the exception that the total shot budget is reduced to $1.6\times 10^{5}$ for the mitigated experiment, and $0.32 \times 10^5$ for the unmitigated experiments.
 The shot budget is reduced to match that of the real device experiments, where computing resources are more scarce.
+Comparing \cref{fig:results depolarising square false zne,fig:results depolarising square true zne,fig:results depolarising deep false zne,fig:results depolarising deep true zne} to \cref{fig:results emulator square false zne,fig:results emulator square true zne,fig:results emulator deep false zne,fig:results emulator deep true zne} we see a marked fall in the performance of ZNE when additional device constraints are impose by emulation.